 \section{Conclusion}

-In this paper we presented a new method, inspired from Newtonian gravity, to learn node embeddings from directed graphs, using graph AE and VAE.
-We provided experimental evidences of its ability to effectively address the challenging directed link prediction problem.
+In this paper, we presented a new method, inspired by Newtonian gravity, to learn node embedding representations from directed graphs using graph AE and VAE models.
+They effectively address challenging directed link prediction problems.
 Our work also pinpointed several research directions that, in the future, should lead towards the improvement of our approach.